-- Acquiring Federal Real Estate for Public Uses (pdf)
+- Your Guide to Acquiring Federal Real Estate for Public Uses (pdf)

-- A Guide to Buying Federal Real Estate (pdf)
+- Your Guide to Buying Federal Real Estate (pdf)

 When disposing of Federal real estate, the Office of Real Property Utilization and Disposal follows a process mandated by Federal Law and Executive Orders (however, not every property goes through every step of the process).

 Excess Property If a Federal agency no longer needs a property to carry out its program responsibilities, it reports this property as "excess" to its needs.

 Federal Transfer GSA first offers excess property to other Federal agencies.
 If another Federal agency identifies a need, the property can be transferred to that agency.

 Surplus Property If there is no further need for the property within the Federal government, the property is determined "surplus" and may be made available for other uses through a Public Benefit Conveyance (PBC), transfer for homeless use, negotiated sales for public use, or public sales based on our determination of the property's highest and best use.

 Homeless Conveyance If a property is suitable to assist the homeless, according to the Department of Housing and Urban Development, we must first offer the property as a Homeless Conveyance before any other public uses can be considered.

 As a Public Benefit Conveyance (PBC), the property can be substantially discounted in